Live Updates arrow

 Glossary of terms

-The system that contains both wastewater from homes and businesses, and rainwater from roofs, gardens and roads.
+The combined sewer system contains both wastewater from homes and businesses, and rainwater from roofs, gardens and roads.

 A pressure release valve that sends excess wastewater to outfalls during a heavy rain event.